 In the end, Tabor has pieced together for the first time the complete, untold story of this expedition whose victims and survivors both remain, in many ways, forever on the mountain.

-James M. Tabor is the bestselling author of The Deep Zone, Blind Descent, and Forever on the Mountain and a winner of the O. Henry Award for short fiction.
-A former Washington, D.C., police officer and a lifelong adventure enthusiast,… More about James Tabor
+James M. Tabor is the bestselling author of The Deep Zone, Blind Descent, and Forever on the Mountain, and is a winner of the O. Henry Award for Best Short Fiction of the Year.
+A former Washington, D.C., police officer and a lifelong extreme adventure… More about James Tabor

 Published by Random House Audio Jul 17, 2007| 953 Minutes| ISBN 9781415941652